-Studies show there’s no clear scientific evidence connecting these conditions to breast implants.
-However, the World Health Organization and the U.S. Food and Drug Administration have identified a possible cause for concern relating breast implants to a rare cancer called breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+The World Health Organization and the U.S. Food and Drug Administration have identified another possible cause for concern.
+This relates breast implants to a rare cancer called breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).

 - breast pain

 - sensory changes